ironhack-rmt-materials/wd-lesson-guide-and-resources/module 2/w4d4 - b - MongoDB - MongoDB Compass CRUD Operations.md

     <!--
       @Luis:
       - downloaded here: "\Ironhack\misc\backup-imdb-movies"
-      - send json directly on ZOOM (sharing on slack sometimes gives problems) -->
+      - option 1: send .JSON directly on ZOOM
+      - option 2: send on Slack (works just fine, but students may not see where it is downloaded) -->

   2. Import: